idso-fa1-pathology/STprep/README.md

 ### T6 - Install spaceranger
 - Unpack, `tar -xzvf spaceranger-3.1.0.tar.gz`

-- Prepend the Space Ranger directory to your $PATH.
-This allows you to invoke the spaceranger command.
+- Prepend the Space Ranger directory to your `$PATH`, `$ export PATH=/home/xpan7/spaceranger-3.1.0:$PATH`, this allows you to invoke the spaceranger command.

-`$ export PATH=/home/xpan7/spaceranger-3.1.0:$PATH`
-   or add it to `.bashrc` where you can find `nano ~/.bashrc`.
+- Or add it to `.bashrc` where you can find `nano ~/.bashrc`.
 After editing, save the changes and exit the editor by pressing Ctrl + X, then Y, and finally Enter.

-- To apply the changes made in .bash_profile without restarting the terminal, you can run:
+To apply the changes made in .bash_profile without restarting the terminal, you can run `source ~/.bashrc` in terminal
-`source ~/.bashrc`

-- To test if spaceranger is installed successfully navigate to your own dir, `/rsrch5/home/trans_mol_path/xpan7/project`, to ensure the output of testing sample is stored in your own dir instead of yuanlab dir. then `spaceranger testrun --id=tiny`
+- To test if spaceranger is installed successfully
+   -- navigate to your own dir, `/rsrch5/home/trans_mol_path/xpan7/project`, to ensure the output of testing sample is stored in your own dir instead of yuanlab dir.
+   -- then `spaceranger testrun --id=tiny`

 ### Seadragon - spacerager